Ace Wilder

-Alice Kristina Ingrid Gernandt (born 23 July 1982) better known by her stage name Ace Wilder, is a Swedish singer and songwriter.
-She first received public attention while taking part in Melodifestivalen 2014.
+Alice Kristina Ingrid Gernandt (born 23 July 1982), better known by her stage name Ace Wilder, is a Swedish singer and songwriter.
+She first received public attention with her participation in Melodifestivalen 2014 with the song "Busy Doin' Nothin'".

 Early life

 Wilder was born on July 23, 1982, in Stockholm, Sweden.
 She grew up in several places around the world, and for a long time she lived in Miami, Florida in the United States.
 She is the great-niece of radio personality Anders Gernandt.

 Career

 2013–2015: Breakthrough and Busy Doin' Nothin

-After several years of singing and dancing behind international singers on world tours, Wilder decided in 2012 to launch her solo career.
+After several years of singing and dancing behind international singers on world tours, Wilder decided in 2012 to launch her solo singing career.
 She got a record deal with EMI Records and Warner Music.
 She released the single "Do It", which has since been used in American television shows.
 In 2013 she released the single "Bitches Like Fridays".
 In late 2013 Wilder's debut album A Wilder was awarded "Best Music Album of the Year" at the Scandipop Awards.

 She made her breakthrough in the Swedish music industry after participating in Melodifestivalen 2014.
 Wilder qualified for the final on 8 March in Friends Arena, progressing from the third semifinal in Scandinavium with her song "Busy Doin' Nothin'".
 She placed second in the final two points behind the eventual winner Sanna Nielsen.
 The song went on to reach the number-one position on the Swedish singles chart staying atop the charts for three consecutive weeks.